What should I do if I think I may be pregnant?

 We will offer everyone attending the abortion assessment clinic a sexual health screen.
 This is to check that there are no infections which may lead to complications after the abortion.

 We will ask you to take a cotton bud sample from the lower vagina which we will test for Chlamydia and Gonorrhoea.
-A full sexual health screen also includes a blood test for HIV and syphilis, and you will be offered this test along with your other blood tests.
+A full sexual health screen also includes a blood test for HIV and syphilis, and you can also have these tests taken.

-You will have a blood test taken when you attend the clinic.
+You may need to have a blood test taken when you attend the clinic.
 This is to check your blood count to make sure that you are not anaemic, and a check of your blood group.
+This is required if you are above 10 weeks pregnant, or are having a surgical abortion.

-If you are a Rhesus 6negative blood type you will need to have an injection called anti-D on the day of your abortion.
+If you are a Rhesus negative blood type you may need to have an injection called anti-D on the day of your abortion, or within 72 hours afterwards.
 This is to prevent you having any blood group complications in future pregnancies.
+You only need this injection if you are above 10 weeks pregnant or having a surgical abortion.

 If you decide to have a full sexual health screen, your HIV and syphilis test can be taken from the same blood sample.

-If you decide you wish to proceed to an abortion, we will ask you to sign a consent form, giving your written permission for the abortion.
-This form confirms that you wish to have the abortion, and states that you have been given information about your options and about risks of the procedure.
+If you decide you wish to proceed to an abortion, we will ask you for your consent.
+This can be done verbally or via a consent form.
+This confirms that you wish to have the abortion, and that you have been given information about your options and about risks of the procedure.

 It is important that you ask us if you are unclear about any of the information you have been given.